 - Include a character breakdown.

-- Provide a biography 75–100 words long, including tribal affiliation.
-Please label attachment as follows: Bio_Author’s Last Name, First Initial (Bio_Doe, J.doc)
+- Provide a biography of 75–100 words.
+Please label file as follows: Bio_Author’s Last Name, First Initial (Example: Bio_Doe, J.doc).

 - Provide development history for the play.
-Label attachment as follows: DevHistory/PlayTitle_Author’s Last Name, First Initial (DevHistory/MyNewPlay_Doe, J.doc)
+Label file as follows: DevHistory_PlayTitle_Author’s Last Name, First Initial (Example: DevHistory_MyNewPlay_Doe, J.doc).

 DO NOT send treatments or outlines.
 Previously submitted plays should only be resubmitted if the play has undergone significant dramatic changes.
 Plays that are not selected are kept on file for consideration for future opportunities.
 Playwrights are encouraged to make multiple submissions (up to three per event), but selection will be limited to only one play per playwright, per event.